mienaikoe/ziyu/Lore/Notes.md

 - Make note of how firewood works in the Shadestead

+- Depict Lissa as a dream-goddess to Kipnu on the come-down from Kanosin

 - Depict Shadesteaders as believing that the polyamorous raised-by-a-village way of life is utopian.
 Both Lissa and Casra believe this despite their ideological differences on slavery and addiction.

 - Days should be depicted as being longer than 3 earth days (amounts of Ma'To and La'To might have to be adjusted as well)